d-smith/go-training/golang-training-day2.md

 to 'peek' and know if the channel is still open, decoration of parameters to know if the channel should only be used to send or receive, how receive on a nil channel blocks forever, etc.
+* What happens when you close a buffered channel when it has contains data.
+The ok status or the for range continues until the data has been drained.
+* Use select case only where you receive from more than one channel or you want the default to not block.